Publish Azure Application Wizard

 In the Cloud service list, perform one of the following sets of steps:

-Choose an existing service.
-The data center location for this cloud service appears.
+In the dropdown list box, choose an existing cloud service.
+The data center location for the service appears.
 You should note this location and make sure that your storage account location is in the same data center.

-- Choose an existing service.
-The data center location for this cloud service appears.
+- In the dropdown list box, choose an existing cloud service.
+The data center location for the service appears.
 You should note this location and make sure that your storage account location is in the same data center.

 In the Environment list, choose either Production or Staging.
 Choose the staging environment if you want to deploy your application to a test environment.
 You can move your application to the production environment later.